-NURS 665 AGNP CLINICAL PRACTICUM I (200 PRACTICUM HOURS) 2 CREDITS
+NURS 665 AGNP CLINICAL PRACTICUM I (200-250 PRACTICUM HOURS) 2 CREDITS

 This practicum is a clinical field experience designed to provide opportunity for students to synthesize, apply, and validate advanced skills in assessment, diagnosis, and management of care for the adult and geriatric population with stable, chronic, and acute illness in the primary care setting.
 Students in the clinical setting will function under the guidance and in collaboration with their clinical preceptor.
-Students begin to develop knowledge and skills within the nurse practitioner role domains: 1) health promotion, health protection, disease prevention and treatment; 2) nurse practitioner-patient relationship; 3) teaching-coaching; 4) professional role; 5) managing and negotiating health care delivery systems; 6) monitoring and ensuring the quality of health care practice; 7) cultural competence.
+Students continue to develop knowledge and skills within the nurse practitioner role domains and the Advanced Practice level of the AACN's Essential Core Competencies for Nursing Education.
+This course requires a minimum of 200 and max of 250 practicum hours.
+This course may require a 1-day on-campus competency.

-NURS 668 AGNP CLINICAL PRACTICUM II (200 PRACTICUM HOURS) 2 CREDITS
+NURS 668 AGNP CLINICAL PRACTICUM II (200-250 PRACTICUM HOURS) 2 CREDITS

 This course is the second practicum clinical field experience designed to provide opportunity for students to strengthen and apply their advanced skills in assessment, diagnosis, and management of care for the adult and geriatric population with stable, chronic, and acute illness in the primary care setting.
-Students in the clinical setting will begin to function more independently under preceptor supervision.
-Students continue to develop knowledge and skills within the nurse practitioner role domains: 1) health promotion, health protection, disease prevention and treatment; 2) nurse practitioner-patient relationship; 3) teaching-coaching; 4) professional role; 5) managing and negotiating health care delivery systems; 6) monitoring and ensuring the quality of health care practice; 7) cultural competence.
+Students in the clinical setting will function under the guidance and in collaboration with their clinical preceptor.
+Students continue to develop knowledge and skills within the nurse practitioner role domains and the Advanced Practice level of the AACN's Essential Core Competencies for Nursing Education.
+This course requires a minimum of 200 and max of 250 practicum hours.
+This course may require a 1-day on-campus competency.